-Thai massage is a combination of deep tissue massage, acupressure and stretching.
+Thai massage combines deep tissue massage, acupressure, and stretching.
 It is significantly more dynamic than most classic forms of massage.
-Sometimes we call Thai massage “a lazy man’s yoga”, because the therapist uses his or her hands, knees, legs, and feet to move you into a series of yoga-like stretches.
+Sometimes we call Thai massage “a lazy man’s yoga” because the therapist uses his or her hands, knees, legs, and feet to move you into a series of yoga-like stretches.
 Many people say Thai massage is like doing yoga without any work.
 The moves produce active muscle compression, joint mobilization, and acupressure during treatment.
 People describe Thai massage as both relaxing and energizing.

 What are the benefits?

 Many ascribe numerous benefits to Thai massage.
 But, after all, it is a massage.
-And, we divide all benefits into three main categories: Physical, Mental and Physiological.
+And we divide all benefits into physical, mental, and physiological categories.

 Physical Benefits of Thai Massage

-• Help detoxification of the body and boost immune system
+- Help detoxification of the body and boost the immune system

-• Good for muscle relaxation, increase of flexibility in your muscles and mobility
+- Good for muscle relaxation, increase flexibility in your muscles and mobility

-• Improve posture, balance, corrects body alignments and dissolve blockages
+- Improve posture and balance, correct body alignments, and dissolve blockages

 Mental Benefits of Thai Massage